xxxnightvoidxxx/G.A.L-by-xxxnightvoidxxx-Gamers-As-Legions-/README.txt

 ---

 STEP 3: RUN THE INSTALLER
-- Double-click `install.bat` to start the installation.
+- Double-click `Run.bat` to start the installation.
 - If you’re lucky, everything’s already set up, and G.A.L will launch automatically.
 - If not, the installer will guide you through the rest.
 Pay attention, or you’ll miss something important.